niallthomson/kpack-viz/README.md

 - Image browser
 - Build log viewer
 - Bill of materials for each build
-- (TODO) Compare two builds to understand what changed
+- Compare two builds to understand what changed

 ![screenshot](docs/screenshot.png)